procload/ai-dnd-rails/docs/articles/1-building.md

   end
 end
 ```

+This evolution path demonstrates Rails' strength in managing complexity - we can start simple and add sophistication only when needed.
+When we're ready to integrate real LLM services, ActiveJob and Action Cable provide the tools for background processing and real-time updates without significant architectural changes.

 In our next article, we'll examine the LLMService layer.
 We'll explore how Rails' conventions create a flexible provider system that handles AI integration effectively while maintaining clear, readable code.
 The framework's straightforward approach to architecture proves especially valuable when working with cutting-edge technologies.